Rake (stock character): In restoration comedy

-On the whole, rakes may be subdivided into the penitent and persistent ones, the first being reformed by the heroine, the latter pursuing their immoral conduct.
+Within restoration comedies, rakes may be subdivided into the penitent and persistent ones, the first being reformed by the heroine, the latter pursuing their immoral conduct.
 Libertinistic attitudes, such as (sexual) licentiousness, alcoholism, vagrancy, cheating and gambling, can be discerned in characters belonging to the satiric norm as well as to the satiric scene.
-However, only the degree of wit brings the rakish gentleman, the Truewit, closer to the satiric norm, whereas Falsewits are always exploded in the satiric scene.
+Only the degree of wit brings the rakish gentleman, the Truewit, closer to the satiric norm, whereas Falsewits are always exploded in the satiric scene.
 The motivation of a rake to change his libertine ways is either hypocritical (falsewits) or honest (truewits).
-In other words, penitent rakes among the falsewits only abandon their way of life for financial reasons, while penitent truewits ever so often succumb to the charms of the witty heroine and, at least, go through the motions of vowing constancy.
+In other words, penitent rakes among the falsewits only abandon their way of life for financial reasons.
+Penitent truewits ever so often succumb to the charms of the witty heroine and, at least, go through the motions of vowing constancy.

 Another typology distinguishes between the "polite rake" and the "debauch", using criteria of social class and style.
 In this case, the young, witty, and well-bred male character, who dominates the drawing rooms, is in sharp contrast to a contemptible debauch, who indulges in fornication, alcoholism, and hypocrisy.

-Still other assessments of the libertine concentrate on the kind and intensity of libertine demeanor.
+Other assessments of the libertine concentrate on the kind and intensity of libertine demeanor.
 Here, the rake falls into any one of three categories: extravagant libertine, vicious libertine, and philosophical libertine.

 The extravagant rake is characterized by anti-normative conduct throughout, even though he finally settles down in matrimony.
 Between 1663 and 1668, examples are Wellbred in James Howard's The English Mounsieur (1663/64), Philidor in James Howard's All Mistaken (1665/1672), and Celadon in Dryden's Secret Love (1667).
 In the 1690s, Sir Harry Wildair in George Farquhar's The Constant Couple (1699) represents this kind of gentlemanly rake.
 The extravagant rake is as promiscuous and impulsive as he is wild and frivolous, and he finally finds his match in an equally extravagant and witty heroine.
 He is, above all, a self-aware character who "is what he wants to be", who delights in those qualities "with which he is endowed", and who provides "carnival release".
 Thus, the extravagant rake is a comic figure because his actions are exaggerated.
 But he is never a comic fool.